LumoSQL/archive-lumodoc/README.md

 Lumodoc sources and the official website are managed using the [Fossil](https://www.fossil-scm.org/)[SCM](https://en.wikipedia.org/Source_control_management).
 If you are reading this on Github or anywhere other than <tt>lumosql.org</tt> then you are looking at a read-only mirror.
+Mirrors are good and important, but everything else in this project assumes you are working with the master repository for Lumodoc, hosted at lumosql.org.

 ## Contributing